Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

-Almost business as usual in a British Woolworths stores at Christmas in 1939
+Almost business as usual in a British Woolworth stores at Christmas in 1939

 Britain declared war on Germany on 3 September 1939.
 Store staff were surprised that initially very little changed.
 Life carried on much the same as usual.
 The tinned foods department was very busy as 'canny' customers stocked up 'just in case', but at the adjacent counter shoppers chose cards, decorations and stocking fillers just as previous generations had done before them.